Contributors

 Elizabeth Perrill

-Elizabeth Perrill (opens in a new tab) is professor of Art History at the University of North Carolina at Greensboro and the guest curator of iNgqikithi yokuPhica/Weaving Meanings: Telephone Wire Art from South Africa at the Museum of International Folk Art.
-This article was written with extensive editorial input from the community curator and lead Indigenous knowledge expert for iNgqikithi yokuPhica
+Elizabeth Perrill (opens in a new tab) is the Smart-Tillman Distinguished Professor of Art History at the University of North Carolina at Greensboro and was the guest curator of iNgqikithi yokuPhica/Weaving Meanings: Telephone Wire Art from South Africa at the Museum of International Folk Art.
+This article was written with extensive editorial input from Muziwandile Gigaba, the community curator and lead Indigenous knowledge expert for iNgqikithi yokuPhica, a lecturer at Nelson Mandela University in South Africa.

 Weaving New Meanings